-In this article you will find our detailed Montenegro road trip itinerary for a visit in a week and all the details to organize a trip to Montenegro on your own.
+In this article you will find our best Montenegro itinerary for a visit in one week and all the details to organize a trip to Montenegro on your own.

 We still bring along our beloved Joolz Geo double pram, but we almost didn’t use it at all this time.
 Families who visit Montenegro with kids and still heavily rely on buggies may find some challenges in villages like Perast where there are lots of stairs.
 I will share my opinion below on how easy it would be to use the pram in the different places

 Dubrovnik is located just 20 minutes from the border with Montenegro.
 We decided to rent a car in Dubrovnik which we would then leave in Tivat.
-The process was very simple and I will explain all about it later.
+Travelling to Montenegro from Croatia was very simple and I will explain all about it later.

-We dedicated a week to visit Montenegro, but in my opinion there are enough places to visit in Montenegro to fill two weeks.
+7 days in Montenegro will give you a good overview of the country, but in my opinion there are enough places to visit to fill 2 weeks in Montenegro.

-We had a fantastic experience completely different to our trip to Malta just a couple of months ago, I can’t recommend it enough!!!
+We had a fantastic experience completely different to our trip to Malta just a couple of months before, I can’t recommend it enough!!!

 Panoramic drive in the Durmitor National park

-Whether you come from Dubrovnik, Tivat, or Podgorica, my suggestion is to start your Montenegro road trip by heading straight for the Durmitor National park.
+Whether you come from Dubrovnik, Tivat, or Podgorica, my suggestion is to start your one week in Montenegro by heading straight for the Durmitor National park.

 • If you arrive in Dubrovnik it will take you between 3h and half/4 hours.